iodapson/axum-Yew/slide/axum-slide.md

 ```

 N.B: You should not implement `FromRequestParts` and `FromRequest` together for the same type.
-Doing this would invalidate your custom extractor, unless the custom type is a wrapper for another extractor.
+Doing this would invalidate your custom extractor, unless the custom extractor type is a wrapper for another extractor.
 For a comprehensive detail about extractors in axum, review https://docs.rs/axum/latest/axum/extract/index.html#structs

 Below is an example of writing an extractor that generically wraps another extractor (by implementing both `FromRequest` and `FromRequestsParts`):